Date: February 28th 2019

 10.45am Tea and Coffee

-11.20am Chloe Whyte MSYP (Convenor of the Education and Lifelong Learning Committee for the Youth Parliament)
+11.20am No Wrong Path (Chris Costello ─ MSYP / Deputy Convenor of the Education and Lifelong Learning Committee, The Scottish Youth Parliament)

 11.35am Group Discussion and Feedback